Operated by Historic Vienna, Inc. (HVI)

 Plan Your Visit

-If you are interested in taking a turn sitting in the Library and welcoming visitors, please contact Margaret Dellinger at email@example.com or 703-409-3564.
+If you are interested in taking a turn sitting in the Library and welcoming visitors, please email us at firstname.lastname@example.org or contact Katie Newland at email@example.com

-The celebration included remarks by local dignitaries and former Little Library patrons, presentation of proclamations honoring the anniversary, musical entertainment, games for children and adults, and souvenirs and refreshments for everyone.
+In October 2017, Historic Vienna, Inc. marked the 120th anniversary of the Little Library with a special celebration which included remarks by local dignitaries & former Little Library patrons, a presentation of proclamations honoring the anniversary, musical entertainment, games for children and adults, and souvenirs and refreshments for everyone.
+Historic Vienna, Inc. also honored the history of this beautiful and important building during the 2016 Vienna Halloween Parade.
+Click on the link to listen to the speeches made on behalf of this historic, beloved structure.

 Dr. Robert Amsler receives Town of Vienna Volunteer Recognition award on April 18, 2017.